BadDNA/seqcap/README.md

 notice.
 Nick Crawford (NGC) was better about following PEP8 than I.

-You will also notice, should you scrutinize the code, that some programs write to an sqlite database while other write to a mysql database.
+You will also notice, should you scrutinize the code, that some programs write to an sqlite database while others write to a mysql database.
 The reasons for this additional level of complexity are several-fold.
 Generally speaking, we started using sqlite as the initial database for holding data generated as part of this project, but we moved to mysql when demands for concurrency